red5pro/red5pro-installer/README.md

 * `RED5PRO_SSL_LETSENCRYPT_EXECUTABLE`: The Letsencrypt SSL installer executable.
 This option should not be edited.
 * `RED5PRO_SSL_DEFAULT_HTTP_PORT`: Red5 Pro default HTTP port.
 This is used by the SSL installer to configure the HTTP port value (`5080` is the default).This option should not be edited.
 * `RED5PRO_SSL_DEFAULT_HTTPS_PORT`: Red5 Pro default HTTPS port.
 This is used by the SSL installer to configure the HTTPS port value (`443` is the default).
 This option should not be edited.
 * `RED5PRO_SSL_DEFAULT_WS_PORT`: Red5 Pro default unsecure websocket port.
-This is used by the SSL installer to configure the unsecure websocket port value (`8081` is the default).This option should not be edited.
+This is used by the SSL installer to configure the unsecure websocket port value (`5080` is the default).This option should not be edited.
 * `RED5PRO_SSL_DEFAULT_WSS_PORT`: Red5 Pro default secure websocket port.
+This is used by the SSL installer to configure the secure websocket port value (`443` is the default).
+This option should not be edited.
+* `RED5PRO_SSL_DEPRECATED_WS_PORT`: Red5 Pro deprecated unsecure websocket port.
+This is used by the SSL installer to configure the unsecure websocket port value for older builds (`8081` is the default).
+This option should not be edited.
-This is used by the SSL installer to configure the secure websocket port value (`8083` is the default).
+* `RED5PRO_SSL_DEPRECATED_WSS_PORT`: Red5 Pro deprecated secure websocket port.
+This is used by the SSL installer to configure the secure websocket port value for older builds (`8083` is the default).
 This option should not be edited.

 ## PROGRAM OPTIONS